HDbug/Flashy-flashy-tap-tap/README.md

 Create button that turns flashlight on and off first to makesure needed code is there.
+* Flash light will have to have a timer of around 1.5 - 2 seconds so that it is actually visable when used

 Create p2p network service that preferably uses a password based system to make it easier on users <3